osm-search/Nominatim/docs/customize/Import-Styles.md

 * __extra_tags__ contains a table of tag keys pointing to a list of tag values.
 Tags with matching key/value pairs are moved to extratags.

-Key list may contain three kinds of strings:
-A string that ends in an asterisk `*` is a prefix match and accordingly matches against any key that starts with the given string (minus the `*`).
-A suffix match can be defined similarly with a string that starts with a `*`.
-Any other string is matched exactly against tag keys.

-!!! example
+!!! danger "Deprecation warning"
-    ``` lua
-    local flex = require('import-full')

-    flex.set_prefilters{
-        delete_keys = {'source', 'source:*'},
-        extra_tags = {amenity = {'yes', 'no'}}
-    }
-    flex.set_main_tags{
-        amenity = 'always'
-    }
-    ```

-    In this example any tags `source` and tags that begin with `source:`  are deleted before any other processing is done.
-Getting rid of frequent tags this way can speed up the import.

-    Tags with `amenity=yes` or `amenity=no` are moved to extratags.
-Later all tags with an `amenity` key are made a main tag.
-This effectively means that Nominatim will use all amenity tags except for those with value yes and no.

-#### `set_name_tags()` - defining names

-The flex script distinguishes between two kinds of names:

-* __main__: the primary names make an object fully searchable.
-  Main tags of type _named_ will only cause the object to be included when such a primary name is present.
-Primary names are usually those found in the `name` tag and its variants.
-* __extra__: extra names are still added to the search index but they are alone not sufficient to make an object named.
+    Use of this function should be replaced with `modify_main_tags()` to set the data from `delete_tags` and `extra_tags`, with `ignore_keys()` for the `delete_keys` parameter and with `add_for_extratags()` for the `extra_keys` parameter.

+### Name tags

+`set/modify_name_tags()` allow to define the tags used for naming places.
+Name tags can only be selected by their keys.
+The import script distinguishes between primary and auxiliary names.
+A primary name is the given name of a place.
+Having a primary name makes a place _named_.
+This is important for main tags that are only included when a name is present.
+Auxiliary names are identifiers like references.
+They may be searched for but should not be included on their own.

-`set_name_tags()` takes a table with two optional fields `main` and `extra`.
+The functions take a table with two optional fields `main` and `extra`.
-They take _key match lists_ for main and extra names respectively.
+They take _key match lists_ for primary and auxiliary names respectively.
+A third field `house` can contain tags for names that appear in place of house numbers in addresses.
+This field can only contain complete key names.
+'house tags' are special in that they cause the OSM object to be added to the database independently of the presence of other main tags.

+`set_name_tags()` overwrites the current configuration, while `modify_name_tags()` replaces the fields that are given.
+(Be aware that the fields are replaced as a whole. `main = {'foo_name'}` will cause `foo_name` to become the only recognised primary name.
+Any previously defined primary names are forgotten.)

 !!! example
     ``` lua